ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/reference/transactions/loanset.md

 The `LoanSet` transaction is a mutual agreement between the _Loan Broker_ and _Borrower_, and must be signed by both parties.
 The following multi-signature flow can be initiated by either party:

 1. The borrower or loan broker creates the transaction with the preagreed terms of the loan.
 They sign the transaction and set the `SigningPubKey`, `TxnSignature`, `Signers`, `Account`, `Fee`, `Sequence`, and `Counterparty` fields.
-2. The counterparty verifies the loan terms and signature before filling in the `CounterpartySignature` field.
+2. The counterparty verifies the loan terms and signature before signing and submitting the transaction.

 _(Requires the [Lending Protocol amendment][] {% not-enabled /%})_